buildbot/buildbot/master/docs/manual/cfg-properties.rst

 You can think of ``renderer`` as saying "call this function when the step starts".

+Note: Config errors with Renderables may not always be caught via checkconfig

 .. index:: single: Properties; Transform

 .. _Transform: